(Updated: 8 March 2022)

-Following our latest update on the impact of the global Covid-19 pandemic on our clinics, we have put together a list of frequently asked questions to reassure and guide you through this difficult time.
-We will continue to update this page as information becomes available or changes, but if your question has not been answered below and you still have concerns, please contact us by emailing email@example.com
+We have put together a list of frequently asked questions to reassure and guide you.
+We will continue to update this page as information becomes available or changes, but if your question has not been answered below and you still have concerns, please contact us by emailing [email protected]